Car Accidents

 Car accidents are an everyday occurrence on Illinois roads, especially in the Chicago metropolitan area.
 While drivers worry about who will be found liable and how much the accident will cause their car insurance to spike, passengers are often left in the lurch.
 After all, they had no role in the accident, so who will pay for their medical bills or their time away from work?

 The first step is the same, regardless of whether you are the driver or the passenger.
 You must figure out who is at fault.
-You need an attorney to navigate this process; they know what evidence is necessary to determine liability and how to secure that evidence for your personal injury claim.
+You need an auto accident attorney to navigate this process; they know what evidence is necessary to determine liability and how to secure that evidence for your personal injury claim.
 What you do to recover damages depends entirely on who is liable for the accident.

-The Other Driver Caused the Accident
+When Another Driver Caused the Accident

 What if the Passenger is Related to the Driver?